 The Migration Agent performs the following functions in support of migration:

-The Migration Generator Agent will generate the Migration Document, as shown below.
+The Migration Accelerator Agent will create the RAML following Mulesoft's best practices, as shown below.

-The Integration Generator will create the Mulesoft Process API leveraging the API-led connectivity approach, as shown below.
+The Agent also creates the Mulesoft API leveraging the API-led connectivity approach, as shown below.

 The code generated in the step above is ready to be used in the Mulesoft Project, as shown below.